 Let’s take a look at what financial wellness look like, along with a handful of actionable steps you can take to improve yours today.

 Financial wellness refers to the overall health of your money.
 Financially healthy individuals spend within their means, pay off their debt in a timely manner, save for the future, and maintain good credit.
-They protect their family with life insurance and their income with disability insurance.
+For doctors, this means protecting their family with physician life insurance and their income with physician disability insurance.
 People who are financially unhealthy do the exact opposite: spend more than they earn, fail to prepare for future emergencies, avoid paying down debt, have a poor credit history, and neglect their insurance needs.

 Decision-making aside, people who are financially healthy and unhealthy differ in stress levels as well.
 Those who are unprepared for the future are much more likely to feel deeply stressed out about their finances, while those who are prepared don’t feel nearly the same amount of pressure.
 Financial stress is difficult to avoid completely, but you can greatly reduce your own by becoming more financially healthy.